You Never Know What You’ll Like – Watermelon and Feta Salad

 Watermelon and Feta Salad

-This watermelon salad couldn’t be any easier to prepare.
+This fruit salad couldn’t be any easier to prepare.
 Watermelon, garbanzo beans, spicy red onion, walnuts and feta cheese.
 Simple ingredients with big impact.

 Toss your creation with an easy Dijon mustard vinaigrette to balance out that sweet watermelon, and you have a new twist on the same old fruit salad - a salad this non-fruit lover will eat.